wildthink/articles/What is the Value of a Pattern.md

 Parameter vs Constant (in Code) - When are parameters input?
 Compile, Build, Run, UX(interactive) time?

+What is the expected life span/cycle of a given parameter?

 Property vs Class (OOP)

 States vs Event - which is easier to test / reason about?